Lactobacillus acidophilus side effects are not a problem for most people. These negative effects are minor and usually of short duration.

 Side Effects Of Acidophilus

 Have you suffered the side effects of acidophilus?
 A little more gas than you would like?
 Hmmm?
-Like to share you experience here and how you handled …
+The worst that usually happens when a person starts …